jbabcanec/jbabcanec/README.md

 ## 🚀 My Work

 This space is a canvas for my explorations and projects in **AI/ML**.
 Here, you'll find a range of projects from foundational AI models to innovative applications of machine learning in various domains.
 I'm particularly excited about the potential of integrating **video game mechanics** and AI to create engaging and educational experiences.
+I also post some educational and researh-related material.

 ## 🎮 Interests